Chironomus yoshimatsui Martin & Sublette 1972

 Pupa: Total length females 7.90-9.99 mm; males 7.99-8.66 mm.
 Coloration generally darkish.

-Base of respiratory organ 0.20 x 0.10 mm; above this base is a elongate, narrow, rugose patch; anterior to the base is a smaller rugose patch.
+Base of respiratory organ 0.20 x 0.10 mm, HR=2; above this base is a elongate, narrow, rugose patch; anterior to the base is a smaller rugose patch.
 Two Oth setae near the anterior rugose patch, four Mth setae in a longitudinal line parallel to and below the median raphe.

-Recurved hooks on tergite II varying in number from 26-117 (mean abt 94).
+Recurved hooks on tergite II variable in number 94 (26-117).
 Posterolateral spur of segment VIII usually with a single spine, but varying up to four.

 Swim fin with one dorsal and 82 (61- 97) lateral taeniae.